 How long is the bus ride from Prague to Frankfurt am Main?

 The bus takes an average of 8 hours and 42 minutes to cover the 411 kilometers from Prague to Frankfurt am Main.
 However, the fastest bus only takes 6 hours and 50 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

-Sunday tends to be the busiest day for buses, as many passengers take the bus to Frankfurt am Main at the end of the week.
-If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.
+Because many passengers travel from Prague to Frankfurt am Main at the beginning of the work week, Monday is usually the busiest day for buses.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.